 Philosophy + Origin

-While the name of the pose may seem to reveal an intention based on physical anatomy or outward appearances, janu sirsasana is really all about tuning inward and creating space for self-reflection.
+While the name of the pose may seem to reveal an intention based on physical anatomy or outward appearances, janu sirsasana is really all about turning inward and creating space for self-reflection.
 Because the pose soothes the nervous system, the quietness that happens after spending time in this posture allows you to “feel in” rather than “project out.”
 Instead of focusing on the intensity of the posture — or a desire to bring your head to your knee, turn your attention to the peace and stillness that is felt beneath the more prominent sensations.

 - To deepen the stretch and increase the intensity of this pose, widen your legs to more than ninety degrees apart.